beaver010/bee-chat/README.md

 Chat and tab formatting plugin for Paper and its forks.
 ### Features
 - [MiniMessage](https://docs.advntr.dev/minimessage/format.html) in config and chat
-- Using placeholders from [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) in config
+- Using placeholders from [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) and [PlaceholderAPI](https://hangar.papermc.io/HelpChat/PlaceholderAPI) in config
 - Message formatting with permissions
 - Tab customization